Lahiruerandika/aws-solutions-architect-exam-prep/design-secure-architectures/questions.md

 ## Question #: 05

 **Question:**

-**Question:**
-A company stores confidential data in an Amazon Aurora PostgreSQL database in the ap-southeast-3 Region.
-The database is encrypted with an AWS Key Management Service (AWS KMS) customer managed key.
-The company was recently acquired and must securely share a backup of the database with the acquiring company’s AWS account in ap-southeast-3.

-**What should a solutions architect do to meet these requirements?**

-**A.** Create a database snapshot.
-Copy the snapshot to a new unencrypted snapshot.
-Share the new snapshot with the acquiring company’s AWS account.
-**B.** Create a database snapshot.
-Add the acquiring company’s AWS account to the KMS key policy.
-Share the snapshot with the acquiring company’s AWS account.
-**C.** Create a database snapshot that uses a different AWS managed KMS key.
-Add the acquiring company’s AWS account to the KMS key alias.
-Share the snapshot with the acquiring company’s AWS account.
-**D.** Create a database snapshot.
-Download the database snapshot.
-Upload the database snapshot to an Amazon S3 bucket.
-Update the S3 bucket policy to allow access from the acquiring company’s AWS account.
+A company uses a 100 GB Amazon RDS for Microsoft SQL Server Single-AZ DB instance in the us-east-1 Region to store customer transactions.
+The company needs high availability and automatic recovery for the DB instance.

+The company must also run reports on the RDS database several times a year.
+The report process causes transactions to take longer than usual to post to the customers’ accounts.
+The company needs a solution that will improve the performance of the report process.

+**Which combination of steps will meet these requirements?
+(Choose two.)**

+**A.** Modify the DB instance from a Single-AZ DB instance to a Multi-AZ deployment.
+**B.** Take a snapshot of the current DB instance.
+Restore the snapshot to a new RDS deployment in another Availability Zone.
+**C.** Create a read replica of the DB instance in a different Availability Zone.
+Point all requests for reports to the read replica.
+**D.** Migrate the database to RDS Custom.
+**E.** Use RDS Proxy to limit reporting requests to the maintenance window.

 ---